 When it comes to navigation the best advice is do not over-complicate it!
 When it comes to navigation, it may well be the case that a simple reciprocal heading will do the trick, or to follow another simple pattern like a square or a circle.
 And please, GO SLOW.
 This is one of the most common mistakes of new dive leaders.
 They race through the dive site.
 The slower you go the more chances you will have to see interesting marine life.
 Some of the coolest marine life isn’t always out in the open but his hiding in the little cracks or deep inside a bubble coral.
 Take the time to look.
 Use a torch and go nice and slow, this will also help conserve energy and will help with air consumption.

-Keep the dive plan easy!
+Another scuba diving tip is to keep the dive plan easy!
 If you are lucky enough to be diving somewhere that has a dive site map available, this can be a great advantage.
 Make a copy of the map on a dive slate, this way you can look for any kind of key indicators, things like depth or unique features.
 If a map is not available don’t be shy to ask someone who is more experienced in the area for tips and suggestions!

 Have confidence in yourself.
 You can do this!